Understanding how emotions affect our body so that we can feel our emotions deeply instead of denying them will bring us health and healing!

 I am suggesting a new way to look at your ‘negative’ emotions.
 I am suggesting that you feel them deeply versus denying them!
 You might think I am a nut, right?
 Maybe so.
 But I hope to show you how emotions affect your body.
 I hope to convince you that emotional release is a necessary thing for your health.

 All of us have suppressed our emotions at one time or another.
 In fact, most of us develop life-long habits of emotional suppression.
 We do not realize how emotions affect our body.

-All of this is done at an subconscious level – we do not think as to how emotions affect our body, it just happens.
+All of this is done at a subconscious level – we do not think as to how exactly it is that emotions affect our body, it just happens.

 Meditation or Contemplative Prayer is also of extreme importance.
 If we use physical activity in a meditative fashion, we can really accomplish two things at once.
 For those of us who’s contact with ourselves is so limited, those of us who have difficulty stilling our minds, physical activity may be the only way we can access our body-mind-soul.
 However you connect with yourself, it is important to just take the time to do it!

 Guided meditations can also help you and I am particularly fond of body meditations done in a restorative yoga fashion.
 The practice of opening your body trains you to open your heart, mind and soul as well!

 Conscious Breathing or focusing on the neutral breath, is a very effective tool to help you come back into the present moment.
 Breathing deeply allows for the quick dissipation of muscular tension.